Audrey Rose Herman

 Regardless of whether clients choose litigation or private mediation, I strive to offer excellent service along with high quality legal representation.
 I have a law school concentration in Financial Transactions and apply that knowledge to the many financial aspects of family and matrimonial law.
 I am on the Surrogate’s Court guardian ad litem panel, the Mental Hygiene Law Article 81 adult guardianship panel, and the Appellate Division, Fourth Department Attorneys for Children trial and appellate panels.

-- Family law – child support, custody, visitation, family offense paternity and abuse or neglect matters
+- Family law – child and spousal support, custody, visitation, family offense, paternity, abuse and neglect matters

 - Matrimonial litigation – contested and uncontested divorces and post-divorce litigation